quickthyme/qroute/docs/reference.md

 If you choose to implement this, then the resolver is expected to perform the required steps to navigate to *itself*, in whatever which way that may be interpreted.
-If the navigation is successful, the resolver must invoke the `QTRoutableCompletion` block before exiting.
+If the navigation is successful, the resolver must invoke the `QRoutableCompletion` block before exiting.

 **†** While performing a `driveSub()` against *self*, the driver will invoke `resolveRouteToChild()` instead.